Money Saving Pages

 • If the area that you live in generally has hard water, consider using a water softener to reduce build up on coils and pipes.

-• If you have a dehumidifier, use the water produced to water plants.
+• If you have a dehumidifier, use the water from the bin to water plants.

 • Use kitchen and bathroom vent fans sparingly in winter and summer—these fans blow your heated or cooled air outside.